Useful Tips for PSLE Math Paper 1

 3. Elimination Method

 Thank goodness we have multiple-choice questions!
-This would be where the weakest of the weak would consider rolling a die to decide if the answer is 1, 2, 3, or 4, and stand a 25% chance of getting it right.
-This would also be the part where a lot of doubt is cast on oneself when he or she ends up with the same digit for many of the answers on the same page.
+This would be where some students would consider rolling a die to decide if the answer is 1, 2, 3, or 4, and stand a 25% chance of getting it right.
+However, there is a better method to tackle MCQs.

 Called the elimination method, this method gives you better odds than rolling a die in the examinations!
 This method involves guessing intelligently and this is also a great way to get more time on your side.